Home

 f) Certificate of Graduation with High Achievement: This is a document which is given to high ranking graduates in undergraduate programs.
 Decisions regarding how the rank ordering of graduating students is to be determined are made by the Senate.

-g) Minor Program Certificate: This is a document given to students who are eligible for graduation from an undergraduate degree they are registered in and who also successfully complete a minor degree program they are registered in.
+g) Minor Program Certificate: This is a document given to students who are eligible for graduation from an undergraduate degree they are registered for and who also successfully complete a minor degree program they are registered in.
 This document is a certificate, not a diploma.

 i) Student Success Certificate: This is a document given to “Honors” or “High Honors” students at the end of a semester.